SAP-samples/teched2022-DT181/exercises/ex3/README.md

 Take a look at the code pane on the right side.

-(3) The filter bar status is defined in the snapped content of the dynamic page title with a declarative binding to property **filterTextInfo**.
+(3) The filter bar status is defined in the snapped content of the dynamic page title with a declarative binding to property **fbConditions>/filterTextInfo**.

 (4) The Filter bar building block is defined in the dynamic page header.